-Our experience with over 25 years in teacher training means that we have extensive experience to draw upon. e-Qualitas recognises that all training situations are different, and we tailor aspects of the learning journey towards mastery of the e-Qualitas ITT curriculum and the Teachers’ Standards training accordingly.
+Our experience with over 25 years in teacher training means that we have extensive experience to draw upon.
+Teaching Apprenticeship Programme recognises that all training situations are different, and we tailor aspects of the learning journey towards mastery of the Teaching Apprenticeship Programme ITT curriculum and the Teachers’ Standards training accordingly.
 Each trainee, in his or her school, is in a unique position: learning how to plan so that all pupils and students make good progress in lessons and over time.

-Our aim is that the e-Qualitas ITT curriculum is clearly understood in schools and provides trainees with models and multiple opportunities to rehearse and refine particular approaches through a shared vision.
-This in turn engages and prepares trainees for the reality of the classroom through sustainable workload and support and promotes a coherent journey toward mastery of the e-Qualitas ITT curriculum.
+Our aim is that the Teaching Apprenticeship Programme ITT curriculum is clearly understood in schools and provides trainees with models and multiple opportunities to rehearse and refine particular approaches through a shared vision.
+This in turn engages and prepares trainees for the reality of the classroom through sustainable workload and support and promotes a coherent journey toward mastery of the Teaching Apprenticeship Programme ITT curriculum.

-The e-Qualitas training approach is blended learning: face to face/ virtual learning supported by bespoke distance learning resources on our VLE (e-track). eQ tutors carry out one-day visits approximately half-termly with in-school training based on the schedule and in depth learning tasks and resources provided by e-Qualitas via learning and assessment through e-track.
+The Teaching Apprenticeship Programme training approach is blended learning: face-to-face/ virtual learning supported by bespoke distance learning resources on our VLE (e-track). eQ tutors carry out one-day visits approximately half-termly with in-school training based on the schedule and in-depth learning tasks and resources provided by Teaching Apprenticeship Programme via learning and assessment through e-track.

-e-Qualitas has a high level of ITT flexibility because we have rolling recruitment where the training period is matched to the candidate’s needs.
-We have the capacity to accommodate part-time training and offer an optional PGCE with the University of Buckingham (from 2020 onwards with 3 termly PGCE start points) rather than an integral one.
-We have successfully piloted new developments with the smaller cohorts starting in the spring / summer term, before full implementation in September.
-To support schools gathering confidence with social distancing bubbles in schools e-Qualitas will work with schools to have half termly cohort start dates during 2020/21.
+Teaching Apprenticeship Programme has a high level of ITT flexibility because we have rolling recruitment where the training period is matched to the candidate’s needs.
+To support schools gathering confidence with social distancing bubbles in schools Teaching Apprenticeship Programme will work with schools to have half termly cohort start dates on an ongoing basis.

 The course focuses on the key learn to/learn how to elements within the DfE ITT Core Content framework and creates a seamless learning journey towards mastery of the ITT Curriculum and the Teachers’ Standards including a focus on: